-- ▶ Applicants are notified via email regarding approved funding levels. - ▶ BVP funds are dispersed when the LEA receives the vests and the jurisdiction submits a request for payment through the BVP system. - Purchase vests - ▶ BVP funds may only be used to purchase vests that meet the current NIJ bullet-resistant body armor standards. - ▶ A list of vest models that meet the current NIJ standards is available on the BVP website. - Submit receipt information - ▶ Once vests are received, jurisdictions can submit a request for payment through the BVP system. - ▶ Recipients have up to 2 years from the date of the award to submit payment requests. - Once the payment request is submitted, BJA reviews the request for accuracy and processes payments on a monthly schedule.
+- ▶ Applicants are notified via email regarding approved funding levels. - ▶ BVP funds are dispersed when the LEA receives the vests and the jurisdiction submits a request for payment through the BVP system. - Purchase vests - BVP funds may only be used to purchase vests that meet the current NIJ bullet-resistant body armor standards. - ▶ A list of vest models that meet the current NIJ standards is available on the BVP website. - Submit receipt information - ▶ Once vests are received, jurisdictions can submit a request for payment through the BVP system. - ▶ Recipients have up to 2 years from the date of the award to submit payment requests. - Once the payment request is submitted, BJA reviews the request for accuracy and processes payments on a monthly schedule.

-Key Key Points about the BVP Program 1 All purchased body armor must comply with NIJ body armor standards, which are available at the NIJ Definition of Eligible Body Armor web page.
+Key Points about the BVP Program 1 All purchased body armor must comply with NIJ body armor standards, which are available at the NIJ Definition of Eligible Body Armor web page.
 2 BVP funds can be used to purchase only one vest per officer during the jurisdiction's stated replacement cycle.
 3 BVP funds may be used toward the purchase of tactical-level vests, but if a tactical-level vest is purchased for an officer, it must be the officer's primary vest; a regular-duty vest cannot be purchased for the same officer, during the same replacement cycle, using BVP funds.
 4 Beginning in fiscal year 2009, during the payment request process, jurisdictions may request, based on financial hardship, a waiver of the 50 percent match requirement.
 Jurisdictions that request the waiver must cite the nature of the financial hardship and maintain documentation pertaining to the hardship.
 5 BJA strongly recommends that every LEA implement a mandatory body armor wear policy, if one is not currently in place.
-A mandatory wear concepts and issues paper and model policy are available by contacting the International Association of Chiefs of Police at policyenter@theiacp.org .
-6 BJA recognizes that LEA operational and equipment needs may change.
+A mandatory wear concepts and issues paper and model policy are available by contacting the International Association of Chiefs of Police at policy.if one is not currently in place.
+A mandatory wear concepts and issues paper and model policy are available by contacting the International Association of Chiefs of Police at policy.if one is 6 BJA recognizes that LEA operational and equipment needs may change.
 Consequently, participating agencies are not required to purchase the exact number, type, or model of vests contained in the approved application.
 Vests may be purchased at any threat level, make, or model and from any distributor or manufacturer, as long as the vests have been tested and found to comply with applicable NIJ ballistic or stab standards.